Midohajhouj/NetSentinel/README.md

-# 🛡️ NetSentinel
+# 🛡️ NetDefender

-NetSentinel is a powerful network security monitoring tool designed to detect and mitigate common threats like SYN floods, port scans, and brute-force attacks in real-time.
-With features like intelligent packet analysis and automated IP blocking, NetSentinel is your first line of defense against network intrusions.
+NetDefender is a powerful network security monitoring tool designed to detect and mitigate common threats like SYN floods, port scans, and brute-force attacks in real-time.
+With features like intelligent packet analysis and automated IP blocking, NetDefender is your first line of defense against network intrusions.

 ---